Functional programming

 They are all equivalent, with the exception of $f_3$.

-Function type (illustration) #
+Function type (rough analogy) #

 Complete the table below with the $g_j$ functions: